yiyunyc2/geographic-relations/README.md

 The data cleaning and pre-processing steps are demonstrated in [this notebook](https://github.com/yiyunyc2/geographic-relations/blob/e828e8f4b154343e27e68463fd4d9a1da947fad1/Geographic_relations_DataCleaning_Preprocessing.ipynb).

 ## Results
-Results of this study were generated with the following python notebooks.
+Results by each model were generated with the following python notebooks.
 Instructions on how to run the codes are also provided within each notebook.

 - Heuristics model